 I wanted to extend the analogy into bioinformatics, and I would posit that most bioinformaticians are cats, and this leads to the horrendous duplication of effort that plagues our field.
 We’re drowning in aligners (and probably assemblers), most of which provide only a small improvement on existing techniques on very specific types of data; we create new things when developing existing things would be better; we don’t follow the pack, we strike out on our own – even to the point of re-implementing stuff in a different language just because we didn’t like the original one.

-The thing is, there’s a time to be a cat, and there’s a time to be a dog; figuring out which to be and when can be difficult, but it’s essential we do so if we don’t waste yet more time contributing to the “1% club” (where your new shiny algorithm is 1% better than an existing algorithm).
+The thing is, there’s a time to be a cat, and there’s a time to be a dog; figuring out which to be and when can be difficult, but was made easy when I saw this at K9 Answers Dog Training blog which has given a clear perspective about dogs but it’s essential to figure out & we do so, we don’t waste yet more time contributing to the “1% club” (where your new shiny algorithm is 1% better than an existing algorithm).